hpc-uk/containers-intro/_episodes/05-creating-container-images.md

 In a shell window:
 - `cd` to your `container-playground`;
-- create a new directory named `my-container-spec` within `container-playground`;
+- create a new directory named `my-greeting-spec` within `container-playground`;
-- `cd` into your `my-container-spec` directory.
+- `cd` into your `my-greeting-spec` directory.

-Within the new `my-container-spec` directory, use your favourite editor to create a file named `Dockerfile` that contains the following:
+Within the new `my-greeting-spec` directory, use your favourite editor to create a file named `Dockerfile` that contains the following:

 ~~~
 FROM alpine